davidecristiani/uavberry_beta/README.md

 Front Camera pictures are processed to scan QRCodes.

-The project is still *beta* stage.
+This project is still *beta* stage.

 Command to create the docker test environment:
 * docker-compose up --build